litefeel/Unity-CrossPlatformAPI/Assets/CrossPlatformAPI/README.txt

 Cross Platform API
 ==================

-A unity plugin that provides a unified cross-platform API
+A unity plugin that provides a unified cross-platform API for Android/iOS